Test the receipt flow

 Pre-launch checklist

-Open the receipt challenge in Preview
+Open the receipt challenge as a participant

 Submit one clearly eligible receipt